 We have recently seen a significant increase in seismic exploration activity, and demand for our equipment, in South America, especially Colombia.
-In response to these developments, in the first quarter of fiscal 2012 we have added a significant amount of new equipment and deployed much of that equipment to our branch operation in Colombia.
-However, this additional equipment did not contribute significantly to our results of operations for the three months ended April 30, 2011.

-In addition, we have recently seen an increase in inquiries for our equipment for use in Europe.
-We believe that much of this increased demand results from activity surrounding shale gas prospects in Eastern Europe.
-In order to take advantage of these opportunities and to increase utilization of our lease pool, we are planning to establish a new operating facility in Hungary.
+In response to these developments, in the first half of fiscal 2012 we have added a significant amount of new equipment and deployed much of that equipment to our branch operation in Colombia.
+In addition, we have recently seen an increase in inquiries for our equipment from customers in Eastern Europe.
+We believe that much of this increased demand results from activity surrounding shale gas prospects in Eastern Europe and from activity in parts of North Africa and Turkey.
+In order to take advantage of these opportunities and to increase utilization of our lease pool, we are in the process of establishing a new operating facility in Hungary.
+We believe that Hungary provides a geographically strategic location from which to serve the European, North African and Middle East markets.

 Despite the positive trends discussed above, the magnitude and breadth of the recovery in exploration activity is uncertain.
-The oil and gas industry in general, and the seismic industry specifically, has historically been subject to significant cyclicality and uncertainty.
+The oil and gas industry in general, and the seismic industry specifically, have historically been subject to significant cyclicality and uncertainty.
 Uncertainty about the breadth and sustainability of the global economic recovery, we believe, contributes to this unsettled situation in the energy industry.

-In the aftermath of the Deepwater Horizon disaster in the Gulf of Mexico, there has been essentially no seismic exploration activity in the United States' portion of the Gulf of Mexico.
-While we have historically provided equipment for some marine seismic surveys in the Gulf of Mexico and these surveys have been delayed or cancelled, we do not expect the impact of these actions to be materially adverse to us.
-Very recently there has been a permit issued for a seismic exploration survey in the Gulf of Mexico; however, there is no assurance that this indicates a trend or that we will benefit from any resumption of exploration activity in this area.
+In the aftermath of the Deepwater Horizon disaster in the Gulf of Mexico, the rate of seismic exploration activity in the U.S. Gulf of Mexico has been adversely affected.
+Certain marine seismic survey projects that we had been providing rental equipment for in the U.S. Gulf of Mexico at the time of the Deepwater Horizon incident have since been cancelled or delayed but these cancellations and delays have not had a material adverse effect on our results of operations or financial condition.
+A permit was recently issued for a seismic exploration survey in the U.S. Gulf of Mexico, and it is our understanding that this survey will commence in early 2012.
+There is no assurance that this recent issuance of a permit in mid-2011 indicates a trend or that we will benefit from any resumption of exploration activity in the U.S. Gulf of Mexico.

 The market for products sold by Seamap and the demand for the leasing of marine seismic equipment is dependent upon activity within the offshore, or marine, seismic industry, including the re-fitting of existing seismic vessels and the equipping of new vessels.
-The ability of our customers to build or re-fit vessels is dependant in part on their ability to obtain appropriate financing.
+The ability of our customers to build or re-fit vessels is dependent in part on their ability to obtain appropriate financing.
 Although there was a decline in marine seismic activity during fiscal 2010, there has been a rebound in such activity in fiscal 2011 and early fiscal 2012.
 Many marine contractors have retired older vessels and, therefore, decreased the total capacity within the marine seismic industry.
-However, there are indications that many of these contractors are seeking to upgrade technology in order to operate more efficiently.
+However, there are indications that some of these contractors are seeking to upgrade technology in order to operate more efficiently.
 There have also been announcements recently of intentions by some contractors to add new-build vessels to their fleets.
 Certain of our existing and potential customers have continued to express interest in our GunLink and BuoyLink products.
 Some of this interest involves the upgrade of exiting GunLink and BuoyLink products to newer versions or systems with greater functionality.